Westman728/stock_data/README.md

-A small pipeline that fetches stock market data, performs typechecks and transforms if necessary, then feeds the data to a SQL server.
+A small pipeline that fetches stock market data, performs typechecks and transforms if necessary, then feeds the data to a SQL-server.
 The batchfile can be set up to run as often as one would like.
-Set up API key and SQL server connection string in config.ini.
+Set up API key and SQL server connection string in config.ini. <br/>
+Currently set up to use Alpha_Vantage's API to import data into a Pandas DataFrame format, then use Pandas to_sql function to feed the SQL-server.
+TypeChecker ensures the fed data holds the correct datatypes, else logs an error.